 2. 34% of Teens Hide or Delete Messages or Videos

 The majority of the illicit content teens come across on the web doesn’t just pop up on Google, it comes in the form of a message from one of their peers.
 To avoid getting themselves and their friends in trouble, many teens are in the habit of deleting all explicit messages as soon as they’ve been viewed.
+It's understandable that a parent would be concerned if they sense their teen is hiding something, but fortunately, there are ways to retrieve blocked text messages without being too intrusive or upsetting your teen.
+The process depends on the type of technology your teen is using, but generally you'll need to acquire access credentials in order to gain entry.
+Taking the right steps will help you uncover any hidden messages while still allowing your teen to maintain some level of privacy and trust between you both.
 Alternatively, your teen could be the one sending risque material around their peer group, then clearing their sent folder to cover their trail.
 Direct messages can be exchanged on all social media platforms and are virtually impossible to recover once they’ve been deleted.

 3. 23% Straight Up Lie (or Omit Information)